-The tracks are well marked, groomed and varied winding there way along beautiful scenery which meander through picturesque oak forests, here you will be at one with nature and enjoy some of the best cross country skiing Spain has to offer.
+The tracks are well marked, groomed and varied winding there way along with beautiful scenery which meanders through picturesque oak forests, here you will be at one with nature and enjoy some of the best cross country skiing Spain has to offer.

 Nestled near the town of Panticosa, it offers a distinctive Nordic feel, sited amongst towering snow-capped peaks of Huesca.

 The Panticosa Ski resort is located at an altitude of 1,636 meters in a glacial circle, surrounded by peaks, some of which are over 3,000 meters high.

 Divided into two sectors, namely Petrosos and Valle de Sabocos, it covers an area of over 35 square kilometres.

 Artificial snow machines keep many slopes open even during periods of low snowfall.

 The journey up to the resort is stunning as it will take you through beautiful pine-clad meadows via a striking natural lake.